bb2qqq/pythonstudy/tech_lab/bash_mania/magico_mio.md

 	# Unzip file with size greater than 4G
 jar xf huge_file.zip

         # Locate a program`s path in the system
 which program_name

+        # Execute the output of the previous command
+sed -n 'line_num p' | sh(bash)                              # excute specified line
+tail -n 5 your_file | sh(bash)                              # excute the last five line of a file

+        # Prohibit using  >  to write to file, use >| to force write, this can avoid mis-operate between > and >>
+set -o noclobber                                            # Disable  >
+set +o noclobber                                            # Enable   >

+        # Passing all variables to the command or script
+some_command "$@"                                                    # if you have 'a.sh' which contains 'echo "$@"', then you can do 'sh a.sh to print out any kind of sentences', you`ll got 'to print out any kind of sentences' on your screen now.

 ####################            ON MAC              #######################